parthasm/Useful-Algorithms/Single_Source_Shortest_Path/Readme.md

 Graph Data Structure:

-Same as in Djikstra_Double_Dictionary.py
+Same as in Djikstra_DD_Unprocessed.py

 Traversal:

 Here, the heap data strcuture is used.
 It stores all the unprocessed vertices with keys as their minimum Djikstra scores ( described above ).
 Thus the vertex with the minimum Djikstra score out of all the vertices in the heap can simply be popped from the heap.
 For every such vertex w extracted from the heap, if it has edges to vertices v in the heap, then the Djikstra scores for these vertices v are recomputed.
 They are then swam up in the heap, if their scores have improved.

+##BellmanFord.py

+Graph Data Structure:

+Same as in Djikstra_DD_Unprocessed.py

+Traversal:

+A dynamic programming algorithm is used.
+It grows the number of edges allowed for minimum distance computation to every destination vertex at every step.

+##BellmanFord_Optimal_Stop.py

+Graph Data Structure:

+Same as in Djikstra_DD_Unprocessed.py

+Traversal:

+Same as previous, except that once there is no improvement in the minimum distance-scores in one iteration of the outer for loop, it immediately stops, since the lack of improvement implies that the optima have been reached.

 ##Heap.py

 An implementation of the heap data structure.
 This is the same heap implementation used in Prim's algorithm.